-HMA1251 Infection Control / Laboratory Equipment and Safety Lecture Hrs: 15 Lab Hrs: 5
+HMA1230 Infection Control / Laboratory Equipment and Safety

-This course introduces the cycle of infection with emphasis on understanding infection and hazard control procedures necessary for the safe practice of healthcare.
+Lecture Hrs: 15 Lab Hrs: 5 Credit Hrs: 1 This course introduces the cycle of infection with emphasis on understanding infection and hazard control procedures necessary for the safe practice of healthcare.
 Blood borne Pathogens, Universal and Standard Precautions, OSHA and CDC reporting requirements will be emphasized.
 Laboratory equipment, correct laboratory techniques, laws regulating physician laboratories and quality assurance programs will be covered.
-An overview of the organization of the body, including systems, tissues and cells will be covered.
+An overview of the organization of the body, including systems, tissues and cells will be covered. assist the student in learning how to process and test blood specimens.